ava-labs/subnet-evm/contract-examples/README.md

 ## Write Contracts

-`ERC20NativeMinter.sol` is an [Open Zeppelin](https://openzeppelin.com) [ERC20](https://eips.ethereum.org/EIPS/eip-20) contract powered by native minting capabilities of Subnet EVM.
+`ERC20NativeMinter.sol` is based on [Open Zeppelin](https://openzeppelin.com) [ERC20](https://eips.ethereum.org/EIPS/eip-20) contract powered by native minting capabilities of Subnet EVM.
 ERC20 is a popular smart contract interface.
 It uses `INativeMinter` interface to interact with `NativeMinter` precompile.

 `ExampleDeployerList` shows how `ContractDeployerAllowList` precompile can be used in a smart contract.
 It uses `IAllowList` to interact with `ContractDeployerAllowList` precompile.
 When the precompile is activated only those allowed can deploy contracts.